- About Us

 We use wooden sabres as this set is not intended for fighting.

-This Qigong practice is for all who attended Daoist Qigong workshops Levels 1 to 4, with Eva Wong, or one of her accredited instructors.
+This Qigong practice is for all who have attended Daoist Qigong workshops Levels 1 and 2 or higher with Eva Wong or one of her accredited instructors.